Gesie van Deventer

-Gesina Maria Magdalena "Gesie" van Deventer (born 24 September 1958) is a South African politician, farmer and advocate who has served as the Executive Mayor of the Stellenbosch Local Municipality since 2016.
+Gesina Maria Magdalena "Gesie" van Deventer (born 24 September 1958) is a South African retired politician, farmer and advocate who served as the Executive Mayor of the Stellenbosch Local Municipality from 2016 until 2024.
 A member of the Democratic Alliance, she previously served as the Executive Mayor of the neighbouring Drakenstein Local Municipality from 2011 to 2016.

 Early life and career

 Van Deventer was born on 24 September 1958 in Vanrhynsdorp in the former Cape Province (now known as the Western Cape).
 She started working at a young age to support her family.
 She went on to study at Stellenbosch University and earned two degrees.
 In 1981, she qualified as an advocate and was admitted to the Supreme Court of South Africa.

 Van Deventer then decided to pursue wine as a career.
 She enrolled as one of the first female students at the Elsenburg College of Agriculture in 1990.
 The following year, she earned her diploma in viticulture and botany (cum laude), which she followed up with a diploma as cellar master and winemaker in 1992.
 Over the next few years, she was a winemaker fulltime.

 In 2001, she won the Winemaker & Female Farmer of the Year Award.
 In 2003, she won the Farmer of the Year title for both genders and was appointed as the chairperson of the Paarl Vintners Board of Directors.

+Her surname derives from the Dutch town of Deventer.